AllstaRawR/FILFY/README.md

 - [x] Integrate the non-Patreon Skyrim Upscaler
 - [x] Update the GitHub ReadMe
 - [x] Re-clean all plugins for safety (should be cleaned already)
-- [x] Migrate all Modgroups to a subfolder to prevent accidental usage
 - [x] Seperate out all "cheat" mods to their own section
 - [x] Resolve DLSS/FSR/XeSS issues
 - [ ] Add Upscaler swapping information to the ReadMe